joshbduncan/joshbduncan.com/content/posts/javascript-search-token-highlighter.md

 ## The Final Script

-Once again, I'm no Javascript programmer but here's the final working script.
+Once again, I'm no JavaScript programmer but here's the final working script.
 It could be shortened a bit by combining some lines and functions, but I find this easier to read and keep up with exactly what's going on.

 ```javascript
 // remove html encoding from the flask search tokens